-I thought my search was over, and that nothing could top P and J Montessori, Lodestar, Green Tree Montessori Children’s Hub in terms of AMI training and more importantly “purist” application of the Montessori culture and values.
+I thought my search was over, and that nothing could top P & J Montessori, Lodestar, Green Tree Montessori Children’s Hub in terms of AMI training and more importantly “purist” application of the Montessori culture and values.

 But those places are far away from the central region we live in.